-Please continue reading below for more information on our available opportunities.
+Please continue reading below for more information.

 Oyster hatchery interns are expected to become part of the hatchery team and learn all aspects of oyster culture.
 This includes, but is not limited to, broodstock management, spawning, larval culture, algal culture, settlement, outplanting, deployment, sampling procedures, data collection, farm management, and facility maintenance.
 While employed with the oyster hatchery, interns will also be gaining experience on a working oyster farm.